-In a second step, we solve for wages (w{nt}) and average per capita income by residence (v{nt}) in the initial equilibrium in year t = 1921 using the observed workplace employment (L{nt}) , residence employment (R{nt}) , and rateable values (\mathbb{O}{nt}) .
-To do so, we calibrate the model's utility and production function parameters based on historical data for our sample period.
-First, we assume a value for the share of housing in consumer expenditure of 1 - $\alpha = 0.25$, which equals the average share of rent in income across occupations in the Registrar General's survey of 30,000 workers in Greater London in 1887, as reported to the House of Commons (Parliamentary Papers 1887).33 Second, we assume a value for the share of labor in production costs of $\beta^L = 0.55$, which lies in the middle of the range of 0.43-0.63 considered for the period 1770-1860 in Antràs and Voth (2003).34 Third, we assume a share of machinery and equipment in production costs of $\beta^K = 0.20$ and a share of land and building structures in production costs of $\beta^H = 0.25$, which are in line with the data on factor shares for 1856-1913 reported in Matthews, Feinstein, and Odling-Smee (1982), as discussed further in Online Appendix Section J10.
+In a second step, we solve for wages (w{nt}) and average per capita income by residence (v{nt}) in the initial equilibrium in year t = 1921 using the observed workplace employment (L{nt}) , residence employment (R{nt}) and rateable values (\mathbb{Q}{nt}) .
+In order to do so, we calibrate the model's utility and production function parameters based on historical data for our sample period.
+First, we assume a value for the share of housing in consumer expenditure of $1 - \alpha = 0.25$, which equals the average share of rent in income across occupations in the Registrar General's survey of 30,000 workers in Greater London in 1887, as reported to the House of Commons (Parliamentary Papers 1887).33 Second, we assume a value for the share of labor in production costs of $\beta^L = 0.55$, which lies in the middle of the range of 0.43-0.63 considered for the period 1770-1860 in Antrás and Voth (2003).34 Third, we assume a share of machinery and equipment in production costs of $\beta^K = 0.20$, and a share of land and building structures in production costs of $\beta^H = 0.25$, which are in line with the data on factor shares for 1856-1913 reported in Matthews, Feinstein, and Odling-Smee (1982), as discussed further in Section J10 of the data appendix.

-Given values for these parameters, our combined land and commuter market-clearing condition (16) for our baseline year of t=1921 provides a system of N equations in the N unknown wages (w{nt}) .
+Given values for these parameters, our combined land and commuter market clearing condition (16) for our baseline year of t = 1921 provides a system of N equations in the N unknown wages (w{nt}) .
 As this system of equations is linear in the unknown wages (w{nt}) , it determines a unique equilibrium value for the wage in each location in our baseline year (w{nt}) , as long as the rows of the observed matrix of bilateral commuting flows (L{nit}) are linearly independent.
 Using these solutions for wages (w{nt}) and the observed commuting probabilities conditional on residence $(\lambda{ni|n}^R)$, we can recover average per capita income by residence (v{nt}) in each location for our baseline year from equation (15).
-This use of our combined land and commuter market-clearing condition to solve for wages is considerably less restrictive than the alternative approach of using the estimated workplace fixed effects from a gravity equation estimation, as in Ahlfeldt et al. (2015).
+This use of our combined land and commuter market clearing condition to solve for wages is considerably less restrictive than the alternative approach of using the estimated workplace fixed effects from a gravity equation estimation, as in Ahlfeldt, Redding, Sturm, and Wolf (2015).
 In such an alternative approach, one is required to assume that there are no unobserved workplace components of commuting costs or amenities.
-In contrast, we control for such unobserved workplace components using the observed commuting probabilities conditional on residence (λ{nitln}^R) .
+In contrast, we control for such unobserved workplace components using the observed commuting probabilities conditional on residence $(\lambda{nit|n}^R)$.

-^{33.} See Online Appendix Section J10 for further discussion of these data and a comparison with other potential sources of historical data on the share of rent in income.
+33See Section J10 of the data appendix for further discussion of these data and a comparison with other potential sources of historical data on the share of rent in income.
 Consistent with our assumption of Cobb-Douglas preferences, the average share of rent in income is relatively stable across the 35 occupations reported in Parliamentary Papers (1887).

-^{34.} This value for the share of labor in production costs is close to the values of 0.56 and 0.50 used for similar historical time periods in Matthews, Feinstein, and Odling-Smee (1982) and Crafts and Harley (1992), respectively.
+34This value for the share of labor in production costs is close to the values of 0.56 and 0.50 used for similar historical time periods in Matthews, Feinstein, and Odling-Smee (1982) and Crafts and Harley (1992) respectively.